SparklingComet/AutoBackup/README.md

 _Schedule and perform automatic backups_

 ## Project Information
-This repository contains the source for the [AutoBackup](https://www.spigotmc.org/resources/autobackup.88209/) plugin on SipigotMC.
+This repository contains the source for the [AutoBackup plugin on SpigotMC](https://www.spigotmc.org/resources/autobackup.88209/).
 Please visit that link for a compiled .jar file to download and install.
 More information about the plugin usage can be found on its SpigotMC page as well.

 If you wish to make a contribution to the project, feel free to open a